nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.2.7 Adding non-recurring event to friend: `addevent`

 This command adds a dated, non-recurring event to you or your friend's schedule.
+You could use it to keep track of your friends' important events!

 Format: `addevent INDEX en/EVENT_NAME h/DATE_TIME r/REMINDER`